Loschia/kali_on_debian/README.md

 **Note:**
 Some packages appear in multiple groups, similar to how Kali Linux repositories are structured.
 Certain groups may seem small because they include other subgroups within them (for example, `kali-tools-wireless` contains `kali-tools-802-11`, `kali-tools-bluetooth`, `kali-tools-rfid`, and `kali-tools-sdr`).
 In such cases, I decided not to include the nested subgroups separately.
 Therefore, groups like wireless do not list their contained subgroups such as 802.11, bluetooth, and others.

+This script clear your console.
+If you do not want to clear your console, open a new tab for this script.

 ---

 ## ⚙️ How to Install